MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-v2-shared-device-mode.md

 #Customer intent: As an Android developer, I want to learn how to enable shared-device mode for an Android app, so that I can configure Android devices to be shared by multiple employees and provide Microsoft Identity backed management of the device.
 ---

-# Tutorial: Setup an Android device to run applications in Shared Device Mode  Use shared-device mode in your Android application
+# Tutorial: Implement shared-device mode in your Android application

-In this tutorial, Android developers and Microsoft Entra tenant administrators learn about the code, Authenticator app, and tenant settings required to enable shared-device mode for an Android app.
+In this tutorial, Android developers learn how to implement shared-device mode in an Android application using the Microsoft Authentication Library (MSAL) for Android.

 In this tutorial:

 > [!div class="checklist"]
 >
-> - Download a code sample
+> - Create or modify an existing Android application project.
 > - Enable and detect shared-device mode
 > - Detect single or multiple account mode
-> - Detect a user switch, and enable global sign-in and sign-out
+> - Detect a user switch
-> - Set up tenant and register the application
+> - Enable global sign-in and sign-out
-> - Set up an Android device in shared-device mode
-> - Run the sample app

 ## Prerequisites

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-## Developer guide
+### Create or modify an existing Android application project.

-This section of the tutorial provides developer guidance for implementing shared-device mode in an Android application using the Microsoft Authentication Library (MSAL).
-See the [MSAL Android tutorial](./tutorial-v2-android.md) to see how to integrate MSAL with your Android app, sign in a user, call Microsoft graph, and sign out a user.
+To complete the rest of the tutorial, you need to create or modify an existing Android application project.
+If you haven't already, see the [MSAL Android tutorial](./tutorial-v2-android.md) for guidance on how to integrate MSAL with your Android app, sign in a user, call Microsoft graph, and sign out a user.
+If you prefer using a completed code sample for learning and testing, clone the [sample application](https://github.com/Azure-Samples/ms-identity-android-java/) from GitHub.

-### Download the sample

-Clone the [sample application](https://github.com/Azure-Samples/ms-identity-android-java/) from GitHub.
 The sample has the capability to work in [single or multi account mode](./single-multi-account.md).

 ### Add the MSAL SDK to your local Maven repository